FindMySchool LogoFindMySchool

 The library extends the day in a useful way for many families.
 It is open Monday to Friday from 07:45 to 15:45, and Homework Club runs Monday to Thursday from 14:45 to 15:45, with a shorter session on Fridays.

-Academic outcomes: The published GCSE measures point to results below England average overall, including a Progress 8 score of -0.99.
+Academic outcomes: The published GCSE measures point to results closer to the England midpoint overall, including a Progress 8 score of -0.99.
 Families with a child who needs consistently high academic momentum should ask direct questions about intervention, subject support, and how the school builds strong habits through Year 10 and Year 11.

 EBacc route: With 7% achieving grades 5 or above in the EBacc and an EBacc average point score of 2.73 (England average: 4.08), this is not a school where the EBacc story sells itself.
 If languages and an academic core are central to your child’s plans, explore how the school advises students on options and how it supports those pathways.